-That's where youturn comes in, with a long-term solution that helps your clients address substance use disorder in the workplace.
-Our innovative video platform provides resources to help companies with: - Risk Mitigation: We teach managers how to identify and address potential addiction-related issues in the workplace. - Reputation Protection: Having a recovery-focused solution in place demonstrates that your clients are actively providing resources to help struggling employees. - Financial Security: This cost-effective wellness option could help reduce the financial risks of addiction for your clients.
 You know the numbers.
 You've read the stories.
-You understand the costs.
-Now it's time to help your clients protect themselves and their employees.
-Take the first step today.
+So what can your company do to protect itself and its employees?
+That's where youturn comes in, with a long-term solution that helps your company address substance use disorder in the workplace.
+Our innovative video platform provides resources and support to help your company with:

+- Risk Mitigation: We teach managers how to identify and address potential substance abuse-related issues before they become unmanageable. - Reputation Protection: Having a recovery-focused solution in place demonstrates that your company is actively providing resources to help struggling employees take the proper steps in addressing their addiction. - Financial Security: This cost-effective wellness/ mental health option could help reduce the financial impact of addiction for your company, which could come in the form of potential lawsuits, higher health care costs, and lost productivity.